-1. It’s not losing if you learn something.
+1. Win when you lose: It’s not losing if you learn something.

 If everybody loses at one time or another, the key is to profit from the experience.
-If all you do is grouse over your bad luck or just the wrong timing, you’re not doing yourself any favors.
+If all you do is complain about bad luck or wrong timing, you’re not doing yourself any favors.
 Figure out what went wrong and learn from it.
-As long as you come away with a better understanding of what caused this failure, you’re one step ahead when it comes to doing it better the next time.
-Already you’ve turned a loss into the first part of a win.
+If you come away with a better understanding of what caused this failure, you’re on the road to doing it better the next time.
+Already, you’ve turned a loss into the start of a win.

 2. Losing can spur you to renew your commitment.

-How much do you want to succeed at the action or endeavor you just failed at?
-With the right mindset – really wanting the successful outcome – you can rededicate yourself and renew your commitment to the goal.
+How much do you want to succeed at the action or endeavor you failed?
+With the right mindset – wanting a successful outcome – you can rededicate yourself and renew your commitment to the goal.
 This is part of what it takes to develop a winning strategy and reinforce a winning mentality.

 Losing isn’t pleasant in the best of times.
-In the worst of times, losing can seem like the world is against you.
+In the worst times, losing can seem like the world is against you.
 Don’t fall prey to that self-defeating line of thinking.
-Instead, list your strengths and begin to make use of them.
-Some, no doubt, are strengths you haven’t used for a long time, maybe never.
-This is the time to call on your strengths, for they will help you reinvigorate your willingness to keep going, to challenge yourself to win again.
+Instead, list your strengths and use them.
+Some, no doubt, are rusty.
+Call on your strengths now.
+They will reinvigorate your willingness to keep going, to challenge yourself to win again.

 4. Remember you never give up.

-This isn’t the first time you’ve been on the losing end of a situation.
-Even if this is your first recorded loss, the point is that you know it’s not in you to give up.
-Those little hurdles you put forth such effort to overcome and kept on going despite how tough it was?
+This isn’t the first time you’ve lost.
+It’s also not in you to give up.
+Remember those hurdles you worked so hard to overcome and continued despite how tough it was?
 Those were little losses, but you remained steadfast and refused to give up.
 You will win again with this can-do attitude.
-Keep at it and you’ll be there at the finish line before you know it.
+Boost your perseverance skills.
+Keep at it, and you’ll be at the finish line before you know it.

 6. Once you’ve lost, you have greater compassion – because you know how it feels.

 No one likes an arrogant winner.
 It takes humility – losing – to realize how it feels not to succeed.
 Since you have lost, you now know how the other person feels.
 This helps make you a better person, one with compassion and empathy.
-When you’re once again in the winner’s circle, this compassion will help keep your inflated ego at bay.
+When you’re in the winner’s circle again, this compassion will help keep your inflated ego at bay.

-7. Look at the broader picture to gain perspective.
+7. Win when you lose: Look at the broader picture to gain perspective.

-It may be tough to see much past the recent loss.
-Yet that’s exactly what you need to do after you lose.
-You’re never going to be motivated to continue if you can’t gain some perspective, to see the broader picture.
-Your world isn’t a narrow confine or a box you can’t get out of.
+It may be tough to see past the recent loss.
+Yet that’s exactly what you must do after you lose.
+You’ll never be motivated to continue if you can’t gain some perspective to see the broader picture.
+Your world isn’t a narrow confine or a box you can’t escape.
 It’s wide open and waiting for you to discover.
-This should be enough to inspire and motivate you to keep going, to recognize that this most recent loss is but one step along the path to success.
+This should be enough to inspire and motivate you to keep going.
+Recognize that this most recent loss is one step to success.

 8. Realize that you’re already invested.

-You’ve already put a great deal of effort into what just didn’t work out so well.
+You’ve already put significant effort into what didn’t work well.
 In this, you’re already invested.
-Therefore, it makes a lot of sense to profit from the effort you’ve already put forth and find new ways of approaching the task, project, pursuit or endeavor.
-Refresh your memory with what worked well before and modify or adapt those strategies and techniques to the task at hand.
+Therefore, it makes a lot of sense to profit from the effort you’ve put forth and find new ways of approaching the task.
+Remember what worked well before and modify or adapt those strategies and techniques to the task.

 9. Sharing experiences with your network can help you gain new insights.

-Maybe what you need is a different set of eyes and ears.
-By sharing your experience – the recent loss – with your network, you might learn a few things that can help you get back to winning.
-Often it’s just this type of interpersonal communication, talking over what happened and listening to suggestions and techniques that worked for others is enough to get you back on track to winning again.
-That loss also won’t feel as painful when you listen to how others came back from losing.
+What you need is a separate set of eyes and ears.
+By sharing your recent loss experience with your network, you might learn a few things that can help you get back to winning.
+Talk over what happened and listen to others’ suggestions and tips.
+This is often enough to get you winning again.
+The loss will also feel less painful when you learn how others came back from losing.

-In the darkest times, what keeps us going are our dreams.
-Those long-held and dearly prized dreams are nature’s way of pushing us to keep going, especially when things look the least favorable.
-Maybe your dream takes a little longer to achieve or realize, but as long as you hold fast to it and take the small steps toward achieving it, you’re making progress.
-This is a sign that you’re a winner, even though you may have lost a thousand times before and likely will again.
-Hold fast to that dream and you will achieve it.
+In the darkest times, dreams keep us going.
+Those long-held, prized dreams are nature’s way of pushing us to keep going, especially when things look unpromising.
+Your dream may take longer, but if you take small steps toward achieving it, you’re making progress.
+This is a sign that you’re a winner, even though you may have lost before and will again.
+Hold fast to that dream, and you will achieve it.